FsxShader2012/rainbow_ore/README.md

 Armor is crafted like Armor but with "Rainbow Ingots" as material instead.

 Shield are crafted like a shield but with "Rainbow Ingots" as material instead.

+You can craft Nyancat_rainbow blocks like any other "solid" blocks but with "Rainbow Ingots" as material instead.